 Saline vs silicone implants

-- Silicone implants tend to look and feel more natural and are the more popular choice for chest feminization, though they sit at the higher end of the price range.
+- Silicone implants tend to look and feel more natural.
+They are the more popular choice for chest feminization, though they sit at the higher end of the price range.

-For what the procedure involves step by step, see our guide on what to expect from top surgery, our breakdown of how much top surgery costs, and our overview of MTF breast augmentation options for trans women.
+Want the procedure step by step?
+See our guide on what to expect from top surgery.
+You can also read our breakdown of how much top surgery costs.
+Our overview of MTF breast augmentation options for trans women covers the choices too.

 How Much is MTF Bottom Surgery?